saragiuli/Investment_Portfolio_Optimization/README.md

 - **Time-series split**: Maintains temporal order (no shuffle) to prevent data leakage

-##  🤖 Machine Learning Models
+###  🤖 Machine Learning Models

+## Model 1: Logistic Regression

-**Model 1:Logistic Regression**, statistical model that predicts probabilities of binary outcomes.
+A statistical model that predicts probabilities of binary outcomes.

 **How it works**: